isomerpages/govtech-stp/_border-and-health-control-measures/01e-FAQ.md

 Travellers on stipulated COVID-19 travel channels (e.g. Green/Fast Lane arrangements, or designated Air Travel Bubble (ATB) flights from Hong Kong) are required to comply with prevailing border health conditions stipulated as part of their entry permits.

-#### 5. I am travelling with my child.
-Will my child be required to undergo a pre-departure test before entry into Singapore?
-#### 6. Are children and infants exempted from the pre-departure test?
+#### 5. Are children and infants exempted from the pre-departure test?

 All travellers (who are not Singapore Citizens and Permanent Residents), including children aged 12 and below, who are required to serve a 14-day SHN will be required to present a valid negative COVID-19 test result as a condition of entry into Singapore.

 There is no exemption for children and infants.

-#### 7. Are returning travellers to Singapore on the Reciprocal Green Lane (RGLs) subjected to the PDT before return to Singapore?
+#### 6. Are returning travellers to Singapore on the Reciprocal Green Lane (RGLs) subjected to the PDT before return to Singapore?

 Please click [here](/arriving/overview) to find out more on the Reciprocal Green Lane arrangements.

-#### 8. I have recovered from COVID-19, am I required to undergo a pre-departure test before entry into Singapore?
+#### 7. I have recovered from COVID-19, am I required to undergo a pre-departure test before entry into Singapore?
 Will I be denied entry into Singapore?

 Individuals who were previously diagnosed with COVID-19 infection will still be required to take a COVID-19 PCR test within 72 hours before departure for Singapore.